mouse-reeve/kyranides/03_book_1.md

 and enclosing it, you will have a great
 Phylactery _for all Fits of the Mother and
-Swimmings in the Head, and Flux of Blood, and further for all Diseases onthe Mother, excerpt the falling down of the Womb._ Give it therefore to Women Patients as a great Mystery.
+Swimmings in the Head, and Flux of Blood, and further for all Diseases of the Mother, excerpt the falling down of the Womb._ Give it therefore to Women Patients as a great Mystery.

 ## LETTER XXI. Φ.

-_{G} is an Herb, which is called {G}, i.e. Rana, an evil Plant.
-The forms of it is as opium raninum: And it grows in Waters, being of a burning quality. {G} is a Bird; it is of the bigness of a Sparrow. {G}, a Seal or Sea-Calf,_ viz. _an excellent Sea-Animal having hands like a Man, a Face like a Calf or a Cow.
+_[Φρύνιον](https://lsj.translatum.gr/wiki/%CF%86%CF%81%CF%8D%CE%BD%CE%B9%CE%BF%CE%BD) is an Herb, which is called [βατράχιον](https://lsj.translatum.gr/wiki/%CE%B2%CE%B1%CF%84%CF%81%CE%AC%CF%87%CE%B9%CE%BF%CE%BD), i.e. Rana, an evil Plant.
+The forms of it is as apium raninum: And it grows in Waters, being of a burning quality. [Φρύνη](https://lsj.translatum.gr/wiki/%CF%86%CF%81%CF%8D%CE%BD%CE%B7) is a Bird;, and some call it Ictaeris, others a green Bird; it is of the bigness of a Sparrow. [Φώκη](https://lsj.translatum.gr/wiki/%CF%86%CF%8E%CE%BA%CE%B7), a Seal or Sea-Calf,_ viz. _an excellent Sea-Animal having hands like a Man, a Face like a Calf or a Cow.
-{G}, some call it {G}, a Toad-stone._
+[Φρύνος](https://lsj.translatum.gr/wiki/%CF%86%CF%81%E1%BF%A6%CE%BD%CE%BF%CF%82), some call it [βάτραχος](https://lsj.translatum.gr/wiki/%CE%B2%CE%AC%CF%84%CF%81%CE%B1%CF%87%CE%BF%CF%82), a Toad-stone._

 The Virtue of the Herb therefore is strong as Iron, _viz. it breaks Apostemes, Kernels,